-Most creators treat formatting as an afterthought.
-Write the idea, hit publish, hope for the best.
-But Richard van der Blom's Algorithm InSights Report 2025, which analyzed 1.8 million posts from 58,000 profiles, tells a different story.
-The algorithm evaluates early engagement signals within the first 90 minutes of publishing.
-If nobody clicks "See more" in that window, LinkedIn reads it as low interest and throttles your reach before the post ever had a chance.
+Richard van der Blom's Algorithm InSights Report 2025, which analyzed 1.8 million posts from 58,000 profiles, found the algorithm evaluates early engagement signals within the first 90 minutes of publishing.
+If nobody clicks "See more" in that window, LinkedIn reads it as low interest and throttles your reach.

 The first two lines are your entire marketing budget

-I am not being dramatic.
-Postiv AI's analysis of over 2 million LinkedIn posts found that the best creators in 2025 and 2026 spent as much time on their first sentence as on the rest of the post combined.
+Postiv AI's analysis of over 2 million LinkedIn posts found that the best creators spent as much time on their first sentence as on the rest of the post combined.
 They tested hooks.
-They kept records of what opened well.
 They built reusable patterns.

-LinkedIn shows approximately 210 characters before the "See more" button.
+LinkedIn shows about 210 characters before the "See more" button.
 That is your window.
-Your hook either earns the click or it does not, and everything downstream - your insights, your CTA, your carefully chosen hashtags - depends entirely on those two lines.
+Your hook either earns the click or it does not, and everything downstream depends on those two lines.

 Here is what makes people stop scrolling and click: